Wednesday, October 31, 2012

 Conceived by Tron director Steven Lisberger and Star Wars producer, SLIPSTREAM was unsuccessful when the film came out in the UK and Australia and received scathing reviews (except in America, where it was not released).
 The movie is much like the Mad Max series, except it has planes instead of land-based vehicles.
 Considering the feature has a fair production value, it wasn't a typical B-grade movie, which is often the case in a low-grade DVD release.
 After watching SLIPSTREAM, I didn't quite understand the plot of this film.
 Given the inconsistency of the setting and characters, I wonder what the film is about.
 However, there is enough information about the characters to keep you interested.

-The cast is well-placed, especially Mark Hamill, who I'm amazed to see portraying a ruthless lawman who is edgier than his previous role of Luke Skywalker in Star Wars.
+The cast is well-placed, especially Mark Hamill, who I'm amazed to see portraying a ruthless lawman who is edgier than his previous role as Luke Skywalker in Star Wars.
 It is an attempt to kill off his typecasting.
 Hamill gives his best performance in this sci-fi feature.
 Before his supporting role in Jurassic Park, Bob Peck portrays a firmly polite and well-dressed character who hides a mystery about his identity, being a killer.
-Bill Paxton plays an arms dealer who runs on the opposite side of the law and gets into a relationship with a female officer actively pursuing him.
-The design, remarkable music score by Elmer Bernstein and incredible aerial scenes are among the film's highlights.
+Bill Paxton plays an arms dealer who runs on the opposite side of the law and gets into a relationship with a female officer who actively pursues him.
+The design, remarkable music score by Elmer Bernstein and incredible aerial scenes are highlights of the film.

 The bottom line is that SLIPSTREAM is an overlooked gem and has yet to be re-discovered by those who have watched the previous movies from the two filmmakers.